 PCMs are used in many different commercial applications where energy storage and/or stable temperatures are required, including, among others, heating/cooling pads, cooling for telephone switching boxes, and clothing – Wikipedia.

 Are cooling mats safe for dogs to use?

-After reading about phase change materials in a mat that could be punctured somehow you may be worried about what would happen if the cooling gel came out.
+After reading about phase change materials in a mat that could be punctured somehow you may be worried about what would happen if the gel leaks.
 Cold Chain Tech in their extensive report has stated that phase change material “cooling gel” is non-toxic to humans and animals.
 It is certainly safer than using deep freeze.

 However, you should not just let your dog ingest cooling gel just because it’s non-toxic as it’s still a gel and could cause digestive problems.
 The takeaway here is if they do swallow some that an urgent trip the vet won’t be needed so long as it’s not excessive.